 Pupil Premium was introduced by the Government in April 2011 and is allocated to schools to help support pupils who have been registered for free school meals at any point in the last 6 years (known as ‘Ever 6’).
 The funding is used to provide additional educational support to improve progress and to raise the standard of achievement for pupils who are, or who have ever been, registered as eligible for Free School Meals.
-Currently, primary schools receive £1,345 per pupil, per year.
+Currently, primary schools receive £1,385 per pupil, per year from 2022-2023.

 A Service Pupil Premium is allocated for children whose parents are in the armed forces.
 This funding is specifically aimed at providing pastoral support ensuring the social and emotional well being.
-Each school receives £310 per pupil, per year for this.
+Each school receives £320 per pupil, per year for this in 2022-2023.

 At Berkswich, we believe that the highest possible standards can only be achieved by having ambitious expectations of all learners.
 Some pupils from disadvantaged backgrounds require additional support; therefore, we use all the resources available to help them reach their full potential, including the Pupil Premium allocation.